Split (2016 American film): Production

+Music

 Release

-Theatrical

 Split had its world premiere at Fantastic Fest on September 26, 2016.
 It also screened at the AFI Fest on November 15, 2016.
 The film was theatrically released on January 20, 2017, in the United States, United Kingdom and Canada.

-Home media

-Split was released on Digital HD on April 4, 2017 and on Blu-Ray, DVD, and On-Demand on April 18, 2017, by Universal Pictures Home Entertainment.
+Split was released on Digital HD on April 4, 2017, and on Blu-ray, DVD, and On-Demand on April 18, 2017, by Universal Pictures Home Entertainment.

 Reception

 Box office

 Split grossed $138.3 million in the United States and Canada and $140.2 million in other territories, for a worldwide gross of $278.5 million, against a production budget of $9 million.
 Deadline Hollywood calculated the film made a net profit of $68.2 million, when factoring together all expenses and revenues.
 It had a gross profit of $105.1 million, with over 2,000% return on investment (ROI), making it the most profitable film of 2017.

 In North America, the film was released alongside the openings of xXx: Return of Xander Cage, The Resurrection of Gavin Stone and The Founder, as well as the wide expansion of 20th Century Women, and was initially expected to gross $20–25 million from 3,038 theaters in its opening weekend.
 It made $2 million from its Thursday night previews at 2,295 theaters, doubling the $1 million made by Shyamalan's The Visit in 2015, and $14.6 million on its first day, increasing weekend estimates to $30–37 million; it ended up opening to $40.2 million, finishing first at the box office.
 In its second weekend, the film made $26.3 million, again topping the box office.
 In its third week, it again topped the box office, this time with $14.6 million, becoming the first Shyamalan film to finish at number one for three straight weeks since The Sixth Sense in 1999.